 Learn more about these opportunities at honors-scholars.osu.edu.

-Knowlton School graduates report entry-level salaries between $40,000 and $50,000.
-The national average salary for all landscape architects is $75,000; partners and senior associates in large firms may earn considerably more, often exceeding $250,000.
+New graduates report entry-level salaries between $40,000 and $50,000.
+Those who have completed experience requirements and registration exams may earn salaries of $70,000 or more.
+Partners and senior associates in large firms may earn considerably more, often exceeding $200,000.

 100 Knowlton Hall

 The Knowlton School's undergraduate landscape architecture program consistently ranks highly in the DesignIntelligence rankings of “America’s Best Architecture and Design Schools.”